Chris Kanyon: Teaming and feuding with Diamond Dallas Page (1999–2001)

-Kanyon returned to WCW once more on April 10, 2000, when Vince Russo replaced Sullivan.
-He teamed with Page for several months, which climaxed at Slamboree with him attempting to save DDP from being powerbombed by Mike Awesome on top of the triple cage which was also used in the Ready to Rumble movie.
-Kanyon saved Page, but Awesome turned his attention to Kanyon, throwing him off the triple cage onto the ramp below, ending the pay-per-view in dramatic fashion.
-Kanyon, after a storyline which saw him in a halo brace in a hospital and in a wheelchair, stepped out of the wheelchair and turned on Page at The Great American Bash costing him his Ambulance match against Mike Awesome.
+Kanyon returned to WCW once more in April 2000 when Vince Russo replaced Sullivan.
+On May 7, at Slamboree, Kanyon attempted to save DDP from being powerbombed by Mike Awesome on top of the triple cage, which was also used in Ready to Rumble.
+Kanyon saved Page, but Awesome turned his attention to Kanyon, throwing him off the triple cage onto the ramp below.
+After a storyline which saw him in a halo brace in a hospital and in a wheelchair, Kanyon stepped out of the wheelchair and turned on Page on June 11 at The Great American Bash, costing him his Ambulance match against Awesome.
 Kanyon then joined Eric Bischoff, the leader of the New Blood faction.
-In the course of his renewed feud with Page, Kanyon began imitating Page, renaming himself "Positively" Kanyon (a reference to Page's autobiography, Positively Page) and wearing a long blonde wig.
-He eventually dyed his hair blonde and wore a "P.C.K."
-(Positively Chris Kanyon) T-shirt.
-In the course of the feud he began using a version of Page's finishing move, the Diamond Cutter, known as the Kanyon Kutter.
-He began arbitrarily delivering the Kutter to various WCW backstage employees, and at one point executed the move on Gene Okerlund and Buff Bagwell's mother Judy, leading to a short feud with the Bagwell family, which led to Buff Bagwell defeating Kanyon at New Blood Rising in a Judy Bagwell on a Forklift match.
+In the course of his renewed feud with Page, Kanyon began imitating Page, renaming himself "Positively" Kanyon (a reference to Page's autobiography, Positively Page).
+He began using a version of Page's finishing move, the Diamond Cutter, known as the Kanyon Kutter, arbitrarily delivering the move to various WCW backstage employees including Buff Bagwell's mother Judy.
+On August 13, Bagwell defeated Kanyon at New Blood Rising in a Judy Bagwell on a Forklift match.
 Kanyon left WCW shortly afterward.

-Kanyon returned to WCW on the February 5, 2001 episode of Nitro attacking Diamond Dallas Page renewing his feud with Page.
-Kanyon returned to the ring and defeated Page at SuperBrawl Revenge on February 18, 2001, but Page defeated Kanyon in a rematch the following night on Nitro.
-Kanyon began feuding with Ernest "The Cat" Miller in March 2001.
-During this time he had a small gimmick change including a more intense look, new entrance music and a black leather jacket he wore to the ring.
-The feud had not been resolved by the time WCW was purchased by the World Wrestling Federation in late March 2001.
+Kanyon returned to WCW in February 2001 to renew his feud with Page, defeating him at SuperBrawl Revenge on February 18, but losing in a rematch the following night on Nitro.
+He lost to Ernest "The Cat" Miller at WCW's final pay-per-view, Greed, on March 18.
+Their feud was not resolved by the time WCW was purchased by the World Wrestling Federation (WWF) in late March 2001.